isomerpages/tp-virtualcampus/index.md

       subtitle: TURNING STEPS INTO SUPPORT!
       id: infopic
-      description: Our annual community initiative is back – bigger and bolder than ever!
+      description: Our annual community initiative is back – bigger and bolder than ever.
 Learn how you can step up to make a difference and win attractive prizes!
       button: JOIN THE CAUSE!
       url: /events/clubs/tp-walk-for-health/